linuskelsey/tomodoro/README.md

 long_break = 10
 ```

-Any field can be omitted — missing values fall back to the scalar defaults above.
+Any field can be omitted — missing values fall back to the scalar defaults above. `long_break_interval` can be set per profile independently of the global value.
 Custom audio files can be placed in `~/.config/tomodoro/sounds/effects/` (created automatically on first launch).

 ## Features

 - **Custom durations** — set focus, short break, and long break times on startup or mid-session with `e`; type values directly or use arrow keys
 - **Volume control** — adjust bell and beep volume with `[`/`]`, displayed in the header
-- **Session tracker** — dots in the top-right show progress toward a long break (every 4 sessions)
+- **Session tracker** — dots in the top-right show progress toward a long break; count follows each profile's `long_break_interval` (default 4)
 - **Config file** — `~/.config/tomodoro/config.toml` auto-created on first launch; set persistent defaults for themes, durations, volume, and more; invalid or unrecognised values are reset to defaults with an in-app warning; new keys added by updates are merged in automatically without overwriting existing settings
 - **Desktop notifications** — optional `notify-send` alerts on phase end; enable with `notifications = true` in config
 - **Task labeling** — press `t` mid-session to name the current task; shown in the header; logged with each completed session